lgw2/lgw2.github.io/_teaching/csci112-summer-2021/lectures/lecture1.md

 	`cp`, `mv`, Ctrl `c`, ctrl `d`, tab completion

 Additional links and resources:
-* For Windows users, you can use Putty to access the server: [https://www.putty.org/](https://www.putty.org/)
+* For Windows users, download [Cygwin](https://www.cygwin.com/) (see "Installing Cygwin" section), open it, and use as you would the Mac/Linux terminal in the video.
-* A list of some of the basic Linux commands: [https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners](https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners)
+* Some basic Linux commands: [https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners](https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners)

 ### Using vim and creating your vimrc
 [video]()